Dismantling J-e-I network - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Countering terrorism on ground and dismantling finances and breeding ground of militancy are part of multipronged counter-terrorism strategies.
 Ministry of Home Affairs in association with Ministry of Defence and LG Administration are working in tandem to dismantle fundamentalism base throughout Jammu and Kashmir.
 On one hand terrorists are being neutralised in encounters and on other hand ED, NIA, SIA choking the finances of militants.
 After independence Jamaat-e-Islami had gradually tightened its grip over Kashmir by consistently fanning out anti India policies with strongest presence in Anantnag.
-Main plank of Jamaat-e-Islami had been NC has betrayed Kashmiri people by collaborating with India and as such able to cash on anti India sentiments to recruit youth for decades through chain of schools being run by Jamaat-e-Islami itself.
 Jamaat-e-Islami (J-e-I) has been actively involved in nefarious activities of riots, support to terrorism, building anti India infra, actively involved in instigating youth of valley so much so that weekly hartal calendars were issued and diktat of Jamaat-e-Islami was unmatched, a state within state, in fact certain Government employees were active members of Jamaat-e-Islami openly fanning out anti India activities.
 Post 5 August 2019 everything changed forever as GoI acted swiftly to Abrogate Article 370 and thereafter carving out two UTs and even before that banned Jamaat-e-Islami in February 2019 under Section 3 of Unlawful Activities (Prevention) Act for a period of five years, third time in history of Jamaat-e- Islami, first time in 1975 for opposing Indira-Sheikh Accord and second time in 1990-95 at peak of terrorism.
-Jamaat-e-Islami actively participated in local elections from 1969 to 1987, fact is that Syeed Salahuddin, Commander in Chief of Hizbul Mujahedeen and United Jehad Council is in fact leader Muhammad Yusuf Shah of Jamaat-e-Islami only.
+Jamaat-e-Islami actively participated in local elections from 1969 to 1987.

 Dismantling J-e-I network

 Countering terrorism on ground and dismantling finances and breeding ground of militancy are part of multipronged counter-terrorism strategies.
 Ministry of Home Affairs in association with Ministry of Defence and LG Administration are working in tandem to dismantle fundamentalism base throughout Jammu and Kashmir.
 On one hand terrorists are being neutralised in encounters and on other hand ED, NIA, SIA choking the finances of militants.
 After independence Jamaat-e-Islami had gradually tightened its grip over Kashmir by consistently fanning out anti India policies with strongest presence in Anantnag.
-Main plank of Jamaat-e-Islami had been NC has betrayed Kashmiri people by collaborating with India and as such able to cash on anti India sentiments to recruit youth for decades through chain of schools being run by Jamaat-e-Islami itself.
 Jamaat-e-Islami (J-e-I) has been actively involved in nefarious activities of riots, support to terrorism, building anti India infra, actively involved in instigating youth of valley so much so that weekly hartal calendars were issued and diktat of Jamaat-e-Islami was unmatched, a state within state, in fact certain Government employees were active members of Jamaat-e-Islami openly fanning out anti India activities.
 Post 5 August 2019 everything changed forever as GoI acted swiftly to Abrogate Article 370 and thereafter carving out two UTs and even before that banned Jamaat-e-Islami in February 2019 under Section 3 of Unlawful Activities (Prevention) Act for a period of five years, third time in history of Jamaat-e- Islami, first time in 1975 for opposing Indira-Sheikh Accord and second time in 1990-95 at peak of terrorism.
-Jamaat-e-Islami actively participated in local elections from 1969 to 1987, fact is that Syeed Salahuddin, Commander in Chief of Hizbul Mujahedeen and United Jehad Council is in fact leader Muhammad Yusuf Shah of Jamaat-e-Islami only.
+Jamaat-e-Islami actively participated in local elections from 1969 to 1987.